 Don't hock a loogie to extinguish your candle.
 Use the butterfly net provided.

 Ah, chemical symbols, designer's last hope when you're not allowed to colour in.
 That's a mighty drop coming from that jug.
 I can vouch for this warning; I once got a tiny tealight to puff out a giant fireball just by dribbling water on it.
 Nearly took my face off.
-Won't do that again with H2O.
-I'll stick to C8H18.
+Won't do that again with H

 This one must be important - it's got its own exclamation mark.
 But I don't know what it means.
 The windsock is back, though, and the candle isn't happy about it.